Countries and regions

-- EU-Algeria trade has increased by 5% average per year between 2008 and 2012, driven principally by rising oil exports.
+- EU-Algeria trade has decreased by 3,7% year between 2013 and 2014, principally due to shrinking oil prices.

 - EU exports to Algeria are dominated by machinery and transport equipment (37.4%) agricultural products (15.42%), chemicals (10.59%) and iron and steel (9.9%).